 However, he said, "every suicide is painful, especially of nuns who have dedicated their lives for witnessing Christ."

-[Saji Thomas is a freelance journalist based in Bhopal, a central Indian city.
-He has worked for several mainstream newspapers such as The Times of India.
-This article is part of a collaboration between GSR and Matters India, a news portal that focuses on religious and social issues in India.]
+[Saji Thomas is a freelance journalist based in Bhopal.
+He has worked for several mainstream newspapers, such as The Times of India.
+He writes regularly for Matters India, a news portal that collaborates with GSR and focuses on religious and social issues.]

 *This article has been edited to remove identifying information at the request of the source.